NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 #### 7.10.1 Control of Nonconforming Work ####

-The *Quality System Procedure - Control of Non-Conforming Work* is used to control any aspect of testing, or the results of the work, when it does not conform with the test methods, our own documented procedures, or the agreed requirements of the customer.
+The [*Quality System Procedure - Control of Nonconforming Work*](QSPs/Control of Nonconforming Work.md) is used to control any aspect of testing, or the results of the work, when it does not conform with the test methods, our own documented procedures, or the agreed requirements of the customer.

 #### 7.10.2 Records of Nonconforming Work ####

 The laboratory retains records of all nonconforming work.
-Additional information on the records of nonconforming work can be found in the *Quality System Procedure - Control of Nonconforming Work*.
+Additional information on the records of nonconforming work can be found in the [*Quality System Procedure - Control of Nonconforming Work*](QSPs/Control of Nonconforming Work.md).

 #### 7.10.3 Corrective Actions for Nonconforming Work ####

-If an evaluation of non-conforming work indicates it could recur, or if there is doubt about the conformity of the laboratory's operations with its own management system, the laboratory shall implement corrective action in accordance with *Section 8.7 - Corrective Actions*.
+If an evaluation of non-conforming work indicates it could recur, or if there is doubt about the conformity of the laboratory's operations with its own management system, the laboratory shall implement corrective action in accordance with [*Section 8.7 - Corrective Actions*](87-corrective-actions).

 ## 7.11 Control of Data and Information Management ##

 #### 7.11.1 Access to Data and Information ####

 The laboratory has access to the data and information needed to perform laboratory activities.
-This data is primarily stored on-premise, but is also maintained off-premise in accordance with the *Quality System Procedure - Control of Records*.
+This data is primarily stored on-premise, but is also maintained off-premise in accordance with the [*Quality System Procedure - Control of Records*](QSPs/Control of Records.md).

 #### 7.11.2 Changes to the LIMS ####

-Changes to the LIMS shall be authorized, documented, and validated before implementation in accordance with the *Quality System Procedure - LIMS*.
+Changes to the LIMS shall be authorized, documented, and validated before implementation in accordance with the [*Quality System Procedure - LIMS*](QSPs/LIMS.md).

 #### 7.11.3 Requirements for the LIMS ####

-The *Quality System Procedure - LIMS* provides details on how the LIMS is ensured to be:
+The [*Quality System Procedure - LIMS*](QSPs/LIMS.md) provides details on how the LIMS is ensured to be:
 a) Protected from unauthorized access;
 b) Safeguarded against tampering and loss;
 c) Operated in an environment that complies with specifications;